– 2020-21 Scholarship Applications – Check back here in March 2020 for updates

 — Check if your School is Eligible to Participate – Click Here

 – Need help locating a school near you?
 Try our new School Finder Map and Private School Navigator

 * Renewal means you signed AAA scholarship checks for this student in 2018-19; Transfer means this student received funding from another Scholarship Organization in 2018-19.

 Step 1) Apply with us.

 In order to prove their eligibility, households must complete AAA’s application and provide supporting documentation by the stated deadline.
-The households must meet both the state and AAA’s requirements (see state charts on the applications).
+The households must meet both the state and AAA’s requirements (click here for the current Nevada household income chart).
 Each household member is required to provide proof of income.
 AAA does not rely on a household’s enrollment in a state food assistance or TANF program as proof of eligibility, a process sometimes referred to as “direct certification,” since those programs audit less than 3 percent of their recipient households.

-In Alabama, Florida, Georgia, Nevada and Pennsylvania, the household must reapply annually by the stated deadline.
-In Arizona scholarships may be automatically renewed for multiple years without reapplying.
+In Nevada, the household must reapply annually by the stated deadline.

 Step 2) We notify you of your eligibility determination.